-8.4 3D .0530 - PSD (Carbon Monoxide)
+8.4 Sec.
+3D-0530 - PSD (Carbon Monoxide)

-Rule 3D .0530 incorporates the Federal PSD regulations by reference.
+Sec.
+3D-0530 incorporates the Federal PSD regulations by reference.
 The maximum potential emissions of carbon monoxide are above the significance level of 100 tons/year and so carbon monoxide emissions are subject to the PSD regulations.

-The applicant provided in their technical analysis a carbon monoxide emission factor of 0.3 lb CO/MMBtu from the combustion of wood which is guaranteed by the vendor of the unit and is achieved by the boiler design of low excess air and staged combustion.
+The applicant originally provided in their technical analysis a carbon monoxide emission factor of 0.3 lb CO/MMBtu from the combustion of wood which is guaranteed by the vendor of the unit and is achieved by the boiler design of low excess air and staged combustion.
 This limit was proposed as BACT for CO for this boiler and approved by this Office.
+The applicant is required to perform an annual stack test to demonstrate compliance with this BACT limit.